 Graduate Program Description

-The MA and PhD program descriptions are in the Graduate Catalog for which there are University level requirements http://gradcatalog.uconn.edu/guidelines-for-grad-study/standards-degree-requirements/ and Departmental requirements http://gradcatalog.uconn.edu/fields-of-study/geography/.
+The MA and PhD program descriptions are in the Graduate Catalog (https://gradcatalog.uconn.edu) for which there are University level requirements and Departmental requirements http://gradcatalog.uconn.edu/fields-of-study/geography.

 GIS Graduate Certificate

 Students who have completed a bachelor’s degree are welcome to complete the graduate coursework for the GIS Certificate.
 Coursework from the MA and PhD programs can be used for the GIS Certificate, where applicable.